 The large spread of the observed species compositions seen in Figure(1) visually demonstrate the degree of overdispersion present in port sampling data.
 The Poisson and binomial models disregard this overdispersion to prioritize fitting the data mean.
-The NB and BB models explicitly model overdispersion in the data, albeit via differing mechanisms, and as such they predict a larger subset of the data.
+The NB and BB models explicitly model overdispersion in the data, and as such they predict a larger subset of the data.
+Notably, only the intervals produced by the BB model include the low observed proportions of bocaccio (BCAC) and the high observed proportion of chilipepper rockfish (CLPR) in this example.